Our opening times and admissions, tour times and gift aid.

 Families-from £32.00 (2+2)

-UK Tax Payers: If you are a UK tax payer, please consider Gift Aiding your admission fee (as a donation in lieu of fee) to the Centre at no additional cost to yourself.
+UK Tax Payers: If you are a UK taxpayer, please consider Gift Aiding your admission fee, as a donation in lieu of the fee, to the Centre at no additional cost to yourself.
 The process is simple, all you need to do is provide your postcode and signature on arrival!
 Read more in our Donations.